ewaldmire/ascender/docs/docsite/rst/administration/containers_instance_groups.rst

    single: container groups
    pair: containers; instance groups

-climber supports :term:`Container Groups`, which allow you to execute jobs in pods on Kubernetes (k8s) or OpenShift clusters.
+ascender supports :term:`Container Groups`, which allow you to execute jobs in pods on Kubernetes (k8s) or OpenShift clusters.
 Container groups act as a pool of resources within a virtual environment.
 These pods are created on-demand and only exist for the duration of the playbook run.
 This is known as the ephemeral execution model and ensures a clean environment for every job run.

 In some cases, it is desirable to have container groups be "always-on", which is configured through the creation of an instance.